Homemade Corn Relish with an Electric Pressure Cooker

 - 1 Tsp Turmeric

-- I start making a batch of corn relish by putting the husked ears of corn in the pressure cooker with about 3/4 cups of water and setting it for six minutes.
+- I start making a batch of corn relish by putting the husked ears of corn in the Instant Pot with about 1 cup of water and setting it for 4 minutes.

 - While the corn is cooking in the pressure cooker I chopped the other ingredients that need to go into the relish.
 As you know all processed canned goods need to have a water bath so I start a huge canning pot full of water to boil on the stove.